Czech Republic Travel Guide: Best Places to visit Czech Republic Travel Guide: Best Places to visit

 Day 4-5: Karlovy Vary

 Karlovy Vary is a stunning spa city that is home to hot mineral springs, beautiful collonades, and extraordinary mansions.
-It even has a spectacular cinematic history, as the setting for movies like ‘James Bond’.
+It even has a spectacular cinematic history, being the setting for movies like ‘James Bond’.
 Enjoy wandering through timeless and romantic Karlovy Vary!

 No time to read now?